Gotham (typeface)

 Gotham is a geometric sans-serif typeface family designed in 2000 by American type designer Tobias Frere-Jones with Jesse Ragan and released through the Hoefler & Frere-Jones foundry in 2002.
 Gotham's letterforms were inspired by examples of architectural signs of the mid-twentieth century.
 Gotham has a relatively broad design with a reasonably high x-height and wide apertures.

-Since creation, Gotham has been highly visible due to its appearance in many notable places.
-This has included Barack Obama's 2008 presidential campaign, Donald Trump's 2024 presidential campaign, Michigan State University branding, and the 2016 federal election campaign of the Australian Labor Party.

 Developed for professional use, Gotham is an extremely large family, featuring four widths, eight weights, and separate designs for screen display and a rounded version.
 It is published by Hoefler & Co., the company of Frere-Jones' former business partner Jonathan Hoefler.